rust-lang/async-fundamentals-initiative/RFC/refined_impls.md

 This RFC establishes a policy that anytime the signature of an associated item in a trait implementation is *allowed to differ* from the signature in the trait, the information in that signature should be usable by code that uses the implementation.

 This RFC specifically does not specify that new language features involving traits *should* allow refined impls wherever possible.
-The language could choose not to accept more specific implementation signatures for that feature.
+The language could choose not to accept refined implementation signatures for that feature.
 This should be decided on a case-by-case basis for each feature.

 ## Interaction with other features